Second Grade Science Program

 Second Grade Science Overview

 In our second grade curriculum, students will demonstrate an understanding of scientific inquiry, including the skills, processes, and tools necessary to conduct a simple scientific investigation.
 In Life Science, students will show knowledge of the needs and characteristics of animals and the way they interact with their own distinct environments.
 In the Weather unit, students will understand different weather elements and how weather can be observed and measured using tools.
-From the Magnets unit, students will learn about the force and motion through the properties of magnetism.
+From the Magnets unit, students will learn about force and motion through the properties of magnetism.

 Second Grade Science Demo Activities